 (iii) checking both manual and computer-generated dose calculations; and

-(iv) verifying that any computer-generated dose calculations are correctly transferred into the consoles of therapeutic medical units authorized by subsection (dd) of this section .
+(iv) verifying that any computer-generated dose calculations are correctly transferred into the consoles of therapeutic medical units authorized by subsections (q) and (ddd) of this section;

+(v) determining if a medical event, as defined in subsection (uuu) of this section, has occurred; and

+(vi) determining, for permanent implant brachytherapy, within 60 calendar days from the date the implant was performed, the total source strength administered outside of the treatment site compared to the total source strength documented in the post-implantation portion of the written directive, unless a written justification of patient unavailability is documented.

-(C) A licensee shall maintain a copy of the procedures required by subparagraph (A) of this paragraph in accordance with subsection (www) of this section.
+(C) A licensee shall maintain a copy of the procedures required by subparagraph (A) of this paragraph in accordance with subsection (xxx) of this section.

 (u) Suppliers for sealed sources or devices for medical use.
 A licensee may only use the following for medical use:

-(1) sealed sources or devices manufactured, labeled, packaged, and distributed in accordance with a license issued by the agency, the NRC, or an agreement state;
+(1) sealed sources or devices manufactured, labeled, packaged, and distributed in accordance with a license issued under §289.252(o) of this title or equivalent requirements of the NRC or an agreement state;

 (2) sealed sources or devices non-commercially transferred from an NRC or agreement state medical use licensee; or

-(3) teletherapy sources manufactured and distributed in accordance with a license issued by the agency, the NRC, or an agreement state.
+(3) teletherapy sources manufactured and distributed in accordance with a license issued by the department , the NRC, or an agreement state.

 (v) Possession, use, and calibration of dose calibrators to measure the activity of unsealed radioactive material.